Curtis Covington

 A local-only SAE feature probing experiment on Pythia-70M: activation extraction, sparse autoencoder training, cross-domain generalization, and blog-ready artifacts.

-ai interpretability transformers pytorch machine-learning
+ai interpretability transformers pytorch

 Read post